janipalsamaki/blog-desktop-ui-automation/README.md

 # How to automate a desktop application?
 What automation strategies are available?

-> How to automate a desktop application?
-What automation strategies are available?
-What are the strengths and the weaknesses of the different strategies?
+> What are the strengths and the weaknesses of the different strategies?
 Are there best practices?

 Desktop automation imitates a human operator controlling a desktop interface.
 This includes opening and closing applications, simulating mouse movements and clicks, plus triggering keyboard keys and shortcuts.

-Let's look at the following options:
+Let's look at the following options for desktop automation:

-- Image locators
+- Image locators: Using screenshots to find elements
-- Keyboard navigation
+- Keyboard navigation: Using key combinations, typing text
-- OCR (optical character recognition)
+- OCR (optical character recognition): Reading text from the screen
-- Textual locators (Windows accessibility locators)
+- Textual locators: Accessing the elements by their accessibility names and other attributes

 ## Image locators